Tommaso Reggio: Episcopate

 He was named as the Bishop of Ventimiglia and as the titular Bishop of Tanis; he received his episcopal consecration in mid-1877.
 The diocese was so poor to the point that he had to travel on a mule to visit his parishes while making three pastoral visitations to the parishes in 1877, 1882 and 1889 while celebrating the first diocesan synod on 8 March 1880.
 He founded the Sisters of Saint Martha on 15 October 1878 which he determined was to be a congregation devoted to caring for the poor.
-He opened new parishes and also organized three diocesan gathering of bishops and priests and focused on liturgical revival.
+He opened new parishes and also organized three diocesan gatherings of bishops and priests and focused on liturgical revival.
 In addition to this he set up teaching programs across the diocese and began the restorative work of the Genoa Cathedral.

 Following an earthquake in 1887 in his diocese he worked with the victims in the rubble and he ordered his priests to use all of their resources to help the displaced peoples.
 He founded orphanages at Ventimiglia and Sanremo for those children who had lost their families in the quake.
 This great aid he rendered saw the Italian government award him as a Knight of the Cross of Ss.
 Maurizio e Lazzaro in 1887.
 In 1892 he asked Pope Leo XIII to relieve him of his duties but the pope appointed him instead as the Archbishop of Genoa where he was enthroned on 10 August in a grand celebration.
 He set up a network for immigrants and worked alongside Bishop Giovanni Battista Scalabrini to that end.
-On 2 April 1892 he ordained August Czartoryski as a priest.
+On 2 April 1892, he ordained August Czartoryski as a priest.
 He celebrated an archdiocesan synod in 1893.
 Reggio also presided over the funeral of Umberto I on 8 August 1900 with papal permission to do so.